 [Section 162A inserted by No. 42 of 2011 s.
 83.]

+162B.
+Extension of prescribed period or time

+(1) If this Act provides for something to be done within a prescribed period or a prescribed time, the Minister or a warden may, in a particular case, extend the period or the time for doing the thing.

+(2) The power in subsection (1) may be exercised whether or not the prescribed period has ended or the prescribed time has passed.

+[Section 162B inserted by No. 51 of 2012 s.
+40.]

 162. Regulations

 (1) The Governor may make such regulations as are contemplated by this Act, or as he deems necessary or expedient for the purposes of this Act and any such regulations may confer upon a prescribed person or body specified in the regulations a discretionary authority.